prasanna-lmsace/mod_pulse/README.md

    Choose the delay option for sending notifications.

-   **None:** Send notifications immediately upon the condition being met, considering the schedule limitations (e.g., weekday or time of day).
+   **None:** Send notifications immediately upon the condition being met.

-   **Before X Days/Hours:** Send the notification a specified number of days/hours before the condition is met.
-Note that this is only possible for timed events, e.g., appointment sessions.
+   **Before:** The notification to be dispatched a specified number of days or hours before the condition is met.
+It's important to note that this feature is exclusively applicable to timed events, such as appointment sessions.

-   **After X Days/Hours:** Send the notification a specified number of days/hours after the condition is met.
-This is possible for all conditions.
+   **After:** The notification to be dispatched a specific number of days or hours after the condition has been met.
+This functionality is available for all types of conditions..

    *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Delay' in the instance; otherwise, the automation templates option of the 'Delay' will be applied.`*

+4. **Delay duraion**

+   The duration time for the delay in sending the notification.
+This duration should be specified in either days or hours, depending on the chosen delay option.

+5. **Suppress module**

+   The "Suppress Module" functions by proactively preventing the dispatch of notifications once one or more selected activities have been successfully completed.

+6. **Suppress Operator**

+   The selection of the "suppression operator" is pivotal in determining the precise influence of these activities on the overall notification process.

-4. **Limit Number of Notifications**
+7. **Limit Number of Notifications**

    This limit is typically imposed to prevent users from receiving an excessive number of notifications, which could be overwhelming or spammy.
 Enter a number to limit the total number of notifications sent.
 Enter "0" for no limit.
 This is only relevant if the schedule is not set to "Once."

    *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Limit Number of Notifications' in the instance; otherwise, the automation templates option of the 'Limit Number of Notifications' will be applied.`*

-5. **Recipients**
+8. **Recipients**

-   Select one or more roles that have the capability to receive notifications.
-By default, it's set for all graded roles, including students.
-Users selected here will be used in the query to determine who gets notifications.
+   The selected roles with the capability to receive notifications will be used for determining the recipients of notifications.

    *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Recipients' in the instance; otherwise, the automation templates option of the 'Recipients' will be applied.`*

-6. **CC**
+9. **CC**

-   Select course context and user context roles that will receive the notification as a CC (Carbon Copy) to the main recipient.
-Course context roles determine users by enrolment in the course and membership of a group, while user context roles determine users by their relation to the recipient (assigned role in user).
+   The selected roles with the capability to receive notifications will be used as a CC (Carbon Copy) to the main recipient.

    *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'CC' in the instance; otherwise, the automation templates option of the 'CC' will be applied.`*

-7. **BCC**
+10. **BCC**

-   Select course context and user context roles that will receive the notification as a BCC (Blind Carbon Copy) to the main recipient.
-Course context roles determine users by enrolment in the course and membership of a group, while user context roles determine users by their relation to the recipient (assigned role in user).
+      The selected roles with the capability to receive notifications will be used as a BCC (Blind Carbon Copy) to the main recipient.

       *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'BCC' in the instance; otherwise, the automation templates option of the 'BCC' will be applied.`*

-8. **Subject**
+11. **Subject**

-   Refers to the title or headline that you would provide for an notification to briefly describe the content or purpose of the notification
+      Refers to the title that you would provide for an notification to briefly describe the content or purpose of the notification.

       *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Subject' in the instance; otherwise, the automation templates option of the 'Subject' will be applied.`*

-9. **Header Content**
+12. **Header Content**

-   The context of email notifications refers to the information and elements displayed at the top of an email message before the main body of the email.
-This field supports filters and placeholders.
+      The context of email notifications encompasses the information and elements that are presented at the outset of an email message, preceding the main body of the email.
+This field is equipped to accommodate filters and placeholders

       *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Header Content' in the instance; otherwise, the automation templates option of the 'Header Content' will be applied.`*

-10. **Static Content**
+13. **Static Content**

-      The context of email notifications refers to the fixed or unchanging elements within the email that do not vary from one email to another.
-This field supports filters and placeholders.
+      Static content is positioned in the second segment of the notification content.
+This static content also offers support for filters and placeholders.

       *`Toggle button - If you enable the toggle button, the provided option will be applied for the 'Static Content' in the instance; otherwise, the automation templates option of the 'Static Content' will be applied.`*

-11. **Dynamic Content**
+14. **Dynamic Content**

       Select an activity within the course to add content below the static content.
 This is only available in the automation instance within the course.